 Who can apply to be a volunteer?

-Anyone who is over age 17.
-Anyone under 17 (i.e. 14-16 years) can apply for Work Experience.
-Email email@example.com
+Anyone under 17 (i.e. 14-16 years) can enquire about Work Experience, for more information please contact: email@example.com

 Are there any minimum requirements in terms of commitment?

 We ask volunteers to commit to a minimum of 3-4 hours a week for a minimum of 6 months.

 We try to be flexible about what days and hours you do, you may need to fit into the ward or department routine.